-Our staff bring with them a wealth of cultural knowledge through their own life experiences, supported by formal cultural certifications.
+Our staff bring with them a wealth of knowledge through their own life experiences, supported by formal certifications.

 As Aboriginal people, we know just how important it is to create a connection to one’s identity and country – we embrace it, knowing that together they form the foundations of belonging.
 While we are all on our own personal journey, a communal approach is needed to achieve this goal.

-Our cultural education programs aim to establish practices that are both socially and culturally inclusive for children in foster care, their Carers, families and staff.
-With this in mind, the Cultural Unit strives to develop comprehensive cultural care plans in consultation with key stakeholders, the child in foster care, their Carers, their natural families, the community and staff.
+KARI’s cultural education programs, run by KARI Foundation, aim to establish practices that are both socially and culturally inclusive for children in foster care, their Carers, families and staff.
+With this in mind, we strive to develop comprehensive cultural care plans in consultation with key stakeholders, the child in foster care, their Carers, their natural families, the community and staff.

 The Cultural Unit has developed a variety of vacation care programs with the aim of empowering our children, while giving them the opportunity to learn about their Aboriginal culture and heritage.